Logo

 Peter Gabriel posted multiple photos to his Facebook and Instagram of these sessions.

-Stylistically, Peter Gabriel's music has been alternately described by music writers as progressive rock, art rock, art pop, worldbeat, and progressive soul.
+Stylistically, Peter Gabriel's music has been alternately described by music writers as progressive rock, art rock, art pop, worldbeat, post-progressive and progressive soul.

 Peter Gabriel has worked with a relatively stable crew of musicians and recording engineers throughout his solo career.